eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

        :language: bash

    We use one process (called ``ntask`` in Slurm) per each ``job-step``.
-   The array goes from 0 to 4, so there are 5 process copying the 5 files contained in the ``test`` directory.
+   The array goes from 0 to 4, so there are 5 processes copying the 5 files contained in the ``test`` directory.